Sharif Islam

 Not unlike their modern counterparts in epidemiology and public health, the authors of the most important Ottoman plague treatises were leading scholars striving to combat this existential threat to state and society.
 They presented plague as a social problem, a disease of the body politic, just as much as an environmental problem.

-their manuals were often emphatically .
+their manuals were often emphatically magical.

 By any premodern definition, then, the placebo effect is simply a form of magic.
 Which term we use is unimportant for practical purposes: either way, the fact is that mind can affect matter under the right circumstances.
 The point is to harness these mind-matter interactions to achieve positive health outcomes.